Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Introduction

 \subsection{Acknowledgements}

 This work is supported by the National Key Research and Development Program of China (No. 2021YFA1002300) and National Natural Science Foundation of China (No. 11901336).
 We would like to thank Junyan Cao, Ya Deng and Jie Liu for helpful discussions.
 In particular, we would like to thank Junyan Cao for the help of Lemma \ref{union locus}.
+We also thank the referee for helpful comments.
 The impact of Shenfeld-van Handel's breakthrough work on this article cannot be overestimated, and we are very grateful to Ramon van Handel for his kind messages and numerous helpful comments and questions.
 We would like to point it out that the algebraic analogue of the local Alexandrov-Fenchel inequality was also realized by Karim Adiprasito and Ramon van Handel.